DougAnderson444/hypns-super-peer/README.md

-# super-peer
+# HyPNS Super-Peer

-Super peer for pinning hypns / kappa-cores
+Super peer for pinning HyPNS peers.

 ## Start server

-`node server.js`
+`npm run start`

-## github deploy
+## Server Deploy

-npm install --production npm run build pm2 restart hey 3001

-Super peer needs to add a discoveryKey in HyPNS node when posted

-1. Post discoveryKey to super-peer HyPNS node
-2. Open an instance on that node for that dicoveryKey
-3. Should pin & propogate the data
+This code can be deployed via Github action with a push.

+## See status online

+A Svelte page has been configured so the page displays all pins.